By Sally Diamond, Freelance Contributor

 Wait it out

 A dog will never purposely starve itself.
 He may go a few days without eating to prove a point, but in the end his growling tummy will get the better of him and he’ll be begging you for whatever food you’ve got.
 Feed your hound his meals as normal, place them on the ground and walk away to let him eat.
 Then allow him him 10-20 minutes to finish the bowl of food before removing it.
-Make sure you don’t offer any further food until your pet is due his next feed and avoid giving treats altogether until his fussy eating habits are under control and ensure you get your dog trainer on board, too.
+Make sure you don’t offer any further food until your pet is due his next feed and avoid giving treats altogether until his fussy eating habits are under control and ensure you get your dog trainer from reliable services here, too.
 Dog trainers tend to use treats to award dogs when they do well, however, if you feel this will be detrimental in dealing with your pet’s picky eating, let your trainer know that you’d prefer they reward your dog using alternative methods and they’ll happily oblige.

 Millions of dog owners experience periods where their dog turns into a fussy eater.
 In many cases the cause is due to the behavior of the owner, therefore, you need to adjust your habits to deal with your pet’s pickiness.
 And whatever you do, don’t give in to your dog’s demands and always wait it out as your pooch will give in long before you do.